Migrate Dynamic Content to blocks

-Dynamic content is deprecated in CMS 12.
+Dynamic content is deprecated in Optimizely Content Management System (CMS 12).
 Use blocks instead.
 While existing solutions will continue to work, you should not build new solutions on this API.
 It will be phased out in the future.

 Optimizely Dynamic Content is a feature that allows developers to programmatically insert content into XHTML property values.
 Optimizely Dynamic Content is installed via the optional NuGet package EPiServer.DynamicContent.
 However, the feature is now deprecated and is not supported by Optimizely TinyMCE v 2.
 It is therefore recommended that you use blocks instead.